Cerebral Palsy and Epilepsy Explained

 Here is a list of some of the different ways epileptic seizures present themselves:

-• Stumbling frequently, being unusually clumsy or falling suddenly
+- Stumbling frequently, being unusually clumsy, or falling suddenly

-• Zoning out briefly
+- Zoning out briefly

-• Experiencing gaps in their memory
+- Experiencing gaps in their memory

-• Repetitive movements like rapid blinking or constantly nodding their head
+- Repetitive movements like rapid blinking or constantly nodding their head

-• Being unusually sleepy and irritable if they’re woken up
+- Being unusually sleepy and irritable if they’re woken up

-• Repeated “jackknife” movement of babies when they are sitting or
+- Repeated “jackknife” movement of babies when they are sitting or

-• Grabbing motions with both arms if babies are lying down
+- Grabbing motions with both arms if babies are lying down

-Cerebral Palsy Epilepsy Treatment and Therapy
+Cerebral Palsy and Epilepsy Treatment

 Legal Help for Cerebral Palsy and Epilepsy